a-romald/Docker-domainname-phpfpmsite/README.md

 	USE mdb;

-Create table `persons` and insert data from persons.sql Exit mysql with command: \q
+Create table `persons` and insert data from persons.sql.

+Exit mysql with command: \q

 This application comprises two php-files with phpinfo and retrieve simple data.
 To run them type in browser: